 Challenges and Triumphs

-The biggest challenge Stronghold faced was the scheduled “no shutdown periods,” a six-week period sometime in the first half of the year and a three-month period in the summer.
+The biggest challenge Stronghold faced during the Wellfield Emergency Generators project was the scheduled “no shutdown periods,” a six-week period sometime in the first half of the year and a three-month period in the summer.
 During these four and a half months out of the year, they weren’t allowed to have any loss of power at the well sites.
 For Stronghold, this meant that their constant removal and installation of equipment had to be timed perfectly so that power was always running before a no shutdown period began.

 Efficient planning and early procurement of supplies kept them out of those dark periods; if not, they would have had to spend hundreds of thousands of dollars on a contingency power plan to power all 20 well sites.